dfayika1988/wolfandbadger_project/README.md

 # Wolf and Badger test
-This is a Django CRUD application with for a database PostgreSQL
+This is a Django CRUD application with a database PostgreSQL

 # Tool used